patch-wat/cairn-eclat/cairn-srd.md

 ### Silver
 A burgher, born to new wealth and new ideas.
-You (or your parents) owned your practice, or own the practices of others and were independently wealthy.
+You (or your parents) owned your practice, or owned the practices of others and were independently wealthy.

 #### Backgrounds (d12)
 |||||||||